Matt LaFleur: Playing career

 LaFleur briefly played professionally in the National Indoor Football League with the Omaha Beef as the backup quarterback in 2003 and, the following summer, signed with the Billings Outlaws.

 Coaching career

 Early years

-LaFleur's coaching career began in 2003 at his alma mater, Saginaw Valley State, as an offensive graduate assistant, during which time he also substitute taught in the local high schools, specializing in math.
+LaFleur's coaching career began in 2003 at Saginaw Valley State as an offensive graduate assistant.
+He also substitute taught in the local high schools (Garber High School), specializing in math.
 LaFleur proceeded to Central Michigan University in Mount Pleasant and assisted the offensive staff in 2004 and 2005.
-In 2006, he coached quarterbacks and receivers at Northern Michigan University in Marquette.
-LaFleur was the offensive coordinator at Ashland University in Ohio in 2007.
+His first full-time coaching job was at Northern Michigan University in Marquette, where he was the quarterbacks coach under Bernie Anderson.
+After one year at Northern, LaFleur spent the 2007 football season as the offensive coordinator for Ohio's Ashland University.

 Houston Texans

 LaFleur then was hired in 2008 by the Houston Texans to serve as an offensive assistant.
 He assisted both wide receivers and quarterbacks during his two-year stint there and developed a close relationship with offensive coordinator Kyle Shanahan.